peaceian/flexboxtraining3/README.md

 # flexboxtraining3
 This project is added animation by following the flexboxtraining2.<br>
-Building a flex container, which calls .row, contains 4 columns that have .box including images and .overlay.<br>
+Building a flex container, which calls .row, contains 4 .columns that have .box including images and .overlay.<br>
 <pre>&lt;div class="row"&gt;
         &lt;div class="column"&gt;
             &lt;div class="box"&gt;